ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/Mouse.rst

     }

-In this example the mouse press is first handled by the mouse filter attached to `TextInput </sdk/apps/qml/QtQuick/TextInput/>`__, then it is forwarded to the top item and finally to the `TextInput </sdk/apps/qml/QtQuick/TextInput/>`__.
-Accepting the mouse event will stop propagation to the top item as well as to the `TextInput </sdk/apps/qml/QtQuick/TextInput/>`__.
+In this example the mouse press is first handled by the mouse filter attached to :ref:`TextInput <sdk_qtquick_textinput>`, then it is forwarded to the top item and finally to the
+:ref:`TextInput <sdk_qtquick_textinput>`.
+Accepting the mouse event will stop propagation to the top item as well as to the :ref:`TextInput <sdk_qtquick_textinput>`.
 The topmost item itself does not handle mouse events, therefore it will be a sinple proxy handler item.
 However, proxies can themself handle mouse events.
 Therefore each mouse event signal has the *host* parameter specifying the sender of the mouse event reported.

 **Note:** The forwarded events are handled in the proxy handlers only if the mouse position points inside their area.
 If the forwarded mouse